-BBH also acts as investment advisor to the majority of the clients of its affiliated Trust Companies.
-Where BBH acts as investment advisor to a client for whom one of the Trust Companies offers fiduciary services, the BBH investment advisory fee is included in the fiduciary fee charged by the Trust Company.
+BBH also acts as investment advisor to the majority of the clients of its affiliated trust companies.
+Where BBH acts as investment advisor to a client for whom one of the National Trust Companies is providing fiduciary services, the BBH advisory fee is included in the fiduciary fee charged by the respective National Trust Company.